nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 When you close the program or you make some changes to the program such as adding an event, the data for the tasks and events are automatically saved locally.
 So, there is no need for users to save manually.
-Next time when you open the program, all the data will automatically be loaded from the local file to the program.
+Next time when you start the program, all the data will automatically be loaded from the local file to the program.

 ![saving_data](images/savingdata.png)